US-Iran peace deal fuel prices impact on OFW families

 Key Takeaways

-• Historic peace deal: The US and Iran have reached a landmark peace agreement (June 14–15, 2026) to end months of conflict, reopening the Strait of Hormuz — the world’s most critical oil shipping lane.
+• Historic peace deal: The US and Iran have reached a landmark peace agreement (June 14–15, 2026) to end months of conflict, reopening the Strait of Hormuz.
+The US-Iran peace deal fuel prices effect is already being felt across Asia and OFW communities.

 • Oil prices drop 5%: Brent crude fell below $84/barrel (from above $87) within hours of the announcement.
 Diesel prices in the Philippines could see rollbacks of up to ₱4/liter in the coming weeks.